gberlu/gberlu.net/content/post/evidence-on-drugs/index.md

 ---
 title: The resilience of drugs markets
-subtitle: Response to the request of the Home Affairs Select Committee for evidence on drugs
+subtitle: Response to the request of the Home Affairs Select Committee for evidence on drugs, submitted on 24th March 2022

-# Summary for listings and search engines
-summary: Response to the request of the Home Affairs Select Committee for evidence on drugs, submitted on 24th March 2022.
+summary: Response to the request of the Home Affairs Select Committee for evidence on drugs, submitted on 24th March 2022

 # Link this post with a project
 # projects: []